zapateros/Synacor-Challenge/README.md

 - Concave coin
 - Shiny coin

-And lastly, north of the formula-room, there is a door with 5 slots where you can put the coins.
+And lastly, north of the formula-room, there is a door with 5 slots where you can put the coins into.
 So in short: A door with five slots, five coins and a formula with five variables.
 Easy peasy right?
 For the slow ones among us: you have to insert the coins in the right order to solve the formula, after which the door opens.
-Every coin has its value, which you can check if you put it in the door-slot and go back to the formula-room.
+Every coin has its value, which you can check if you put it into the door-slot and go back to the formula-room.
 There the values of the concecutive inserted coins are written in the formula.
-The coins are (respetively to the list) worth: 3, 2, 9, 7 and 5.
-Now it's up to you to find the correct order, where it solves the formula.
+The coins are (respectively to the list) worth: 3, 2, 9, 7 and 5.
+Now it's up to you to find the correct order, for which it solves the formula.

 I use a simple pragmatic method to find the solution to the formula with the given values.
 I just brute force every possible combination:
 ```R